10 Mostly Harmless Hong Kong Snakes

 Source: public domain

-This species prefers to hang out in rivers, away from the hustle and bustle of Hong Kong’s busy streets.
-Trimerodytes aequifasciata isn’t rare, but will never appear outside a fruit shop or block of flats.
-They stick to deep bodies of fresh water – small lakes or slow-moving streams.
-They’re decent climbers and their favourite place is a branch directly overhanging water, which allows them to leap down when their danger sensors pick up a slight flicker of activity.
+This harmless snake prefers to hang out in rivers, away from the hustle and bustle of Hong Kong’s busy streets.
+The diamond-backed watersnake (Trimerodytes aequifasciatus) isn’t rare, but will never appear outside a fruit shop or a block of flats.
+Rather than ponds, they stick to deep bodies of fresh water, such as small lakes or slow-moving tributaries.
+They’re also decent climbers, and their favourite place to ascend is a branch directly overhanging water, which allows them to leap down when their danger sensors pick up a slight flicker of activity.

-This snake varies in appearance, but is usually grey with brown patterns like hourglasses, each with a creamy core.
-Diamond-backed watersnakes exceed 200cm, and have a thick body, making them one of Asia’s larger snakes that nobody ever talks about.
-Trimerodytes aequifasciata inhabits southeast China, northern Vietnam, and northern Laos, but Hong Kong is a particular base.
+This snake varies in appearance, but is usually grey, with brown patterns similar to hourglasses, each with a creamy core.
+Diamond-backed watersnakes measure up to 142cm, and have a thick body, making them one of Asia’s larger snakes that nobody ever talks about.
+This species inhabits southeast China, northern Vietnam, and northern Laos, but Hong Kong is a particular base.

 Diamond-backed watersnakes are no threat to humans.
-Their teeth are no joke, but they’re strangely reluctant to use them, and normally dive for safety in water.
-This snake mainly preys on fish, occasionally amphibians.
+Their teeth are no joke, but they’re strangely reluctant to use them, and like the brown watersnake of the southern US, they prefer to dive headfirst into water for safety.
+This snake mainly preys on fish, with the occasional amphibian.
 They have amber eyes with a round pupil, and a thick set head.

 6 Anderson’s stream snake